xYup1terx/02-responsive-page/README.md

-# Apply HTML and CSS to Articles
+# Making a Page Responsive
 To get started, create a new Codespace from this repo.